fredbi/go-experiments/go-openapi/json-document.md

 ```
 ## Typed documents

-The `json` package may expose a number of restricted types of documents.
+The `json` package may expose a few restricted types of documents.
 At the moment, there is:

 ```go
 // Object is a JSON document of type object